Performance Tips

 For many common types of models, the default ForwardDiff backend performs great, and there is no need to worry about changing it.
 However, if you need more speed, you can try different backends via the standard ADTypes interface by passing an AbstractADType to the sampler with the optional adtype argument, e.g. NUTS(adtype = AutoZygote()).
 See Automatic Differentiation for details.
 Generally, adtype = AutoForwardDiff() is likely to be the fastest and most reliable for models with few parameters (say, less than 20 or so), while reverse-mode backends such as AutoZygote() or AutoReverseDiff() will perform better for models with many parameters or linear algebra operations.
 If in doubt, it’s easy to try a few different backends to see how they compare.

-Special care for Zygote and Tracker
+Special care for Zygote

-Note that Zygote and Tracker will not perform well if your model contains for-loops, due to the way reverse-mode AD is implemented in these packages.
+Note that Zygote will not perform well if your model contains for-loops, due to the way reverse-mode AD is implemented in these packages.
 Zygote also cannot differentiate code that contains mutating operations.
 If you can’t implement your model without for-loops or mutation, ReverseDiff will be a better, more performant option.
 In general, though, vectorized operations are still likely to perform best.

 Avoiding loops can be done using filldist(dist, N) and arraydist(dists). filldist(dist, N) creates a multivariate distribution that is composed of N identical and independent copies of the univariate distribution dist if dist is univariate, or it creates a matrix-variate distribution composed of N identical and independent copies of the multivariate distribution dist if dist is multivariate. filldist(dist, N, M) can also be used to create a matrix-variate distribution from a univariate distribution dist. arraydist(dists) is similar to filldist but it takes an array of distributions dists as input.
 Writing a custom distribution with a custom adjoint is another option to avoid loops.